By: Jeremy Neisser

 Also, because they have their hands--and feet, to keep the puns flowing--in every corner of the athletic market, they are not relying solely on the enthusiasm of runners to keep their company thriving.

-These facts lead us to believe that Brooks Running Company who makes Brooks shoes and apparel, is actually listening to the running community and responding to every running trend, demand, and desire.
+These facts lead us to believe that the evolution of the Brooks running shoe and apparel are actually listening to the running community and responding to every running trend, demand, and desire.

 Other people think that because Nike is such a large company, they have more resources to encourage innovation, research, development, and testing to make their products the best.